steffitan23/cubstart-website/src/hw/web/hw1.md

 # HTML Basics

-## Setting up your HTML Files
+## Setting up your environment
+Before we even get into the HTML, we will need to set up a couple things.
+First, we'll need to install a code editor to help us write our HTML.
+Our recommendation is [VS Code](https://code.visualstudio.com/).
+It's a free, open source editor that is very popular and has a lot of features.
+You can download it from the link above.
+Though, you are welcome to use any editor you like!

-Before we start building our website, we need to create a folder that will hold all of the site's content, including its HTML file.
+We need to create a folder that will hold all of the site's content, including its HTML file.

-1. Create a folder on your computer called **"Cubstart Web"**.
+1. Create a folder on your computer called **"Cubstart Web"** or whatever you want to name it.
-2. Open your text editor of choice and create a new file.
+2. Open your text editor of choice in the folder and create a new file.
 3. Save (Ctrl/Command + S) that new file in your "Cubstart Web" folder and name it **index.html**.
     - Think of this as the homepage of your site!
 4. **OPTIONAL**: If you want to use your own images on your site, create a new folder within your "Cubstart Web" folder named "**assets**".